 Wm.
-Chocolate began as a hobby, in my home kitchen, where my passion for making nutritious, ethically sourced, delicious food from scratch spilled over into chocolate.
-Simply put, I couldn’t find a chocolate on the market that met my standards, so I decided to make it myself--all the way from raw cocoa bean to finished chocolate bar.
+Chocolate began when my passion for making nutritious, ethically sourced, delicious whole food from scratch spilled over into chocolate.
+Simply put, I couldn’t find a chocolate on the market that met my standards, so I decided to make it myself--all the way from raw cacao bean to finished chocolate bar.

-My big opportunity came after nearly a year of making chocolate at home, when I was introduced to Jonny Hunter, culinary director for the Underground Food Collective in Madison.
-He quickly became a fan of my chocolate and found space for me to make it in his commercial kitchen.
-Thanks to his help and the several local shops first selling my bars, I was able make Wm.
-Chocolate official.
+My big opportunity came after nearly a year of making chocolate in private, when I was introduced to Jonny Hunter, culinary director for the Underground Food Collective in my hometown of Madison, WI.
+He quickly became a fan of my chocolate and helped me make it available to the public.
+Thanks to his help and the several local shops first selling my bars, Wm.
+Chocolate became official.

 -Will Marx, chocolate maker and founder